Living with cats doesn’t mean you have to give up your dream of filling your home with beautiful houseplants.

 Even pet-safe plants can become damaged by playful cats.

-- Use sturdy heavy pots that won’t tip over.
+- Choose heavy ceramic pots that are difficult to knock over.

-- Grow cat grass as an alternative for nibbling.
+- Grow cat grass as a safe alternative for nibbling.

 Decorative heavy ceramic planters are often harder for adventurous cats to knock over than lightweight plastic pots.